satori-com/satori-video-sdk-cpp/docs/reference.md

 Starts the main event loop in the framework.

-## OpenCV API
+## OpenCV-compatible API
-The OpenCV API provides access to OpenCV support in the framework.
+The OpenCV compatibility API provides access to OpenCV support in the framework.

 The API has one struct and three functions that substitute for functions in the normal API: